 A-l APPARATUS

-A-1.1 Leaching Apparatus (see Fig. 3)

-Consisting of a rectangular galvanized iron vessel of convenient size (see Note), provided with a copper bottom with perforations 0.4 mm in diameter and 20 mm apart and an automatic device to maintain the level of water in it at a height of 50 mm the vessel being so fixed that its bottom is 300 mm above the horizontal glass base of the apparatus.
+A-1.1 Leaching Apparatus (see Fig. 3) — consisting of a rectangular galvanized iron vessel of convenient size (see Note), provided with a copper bottom with perforations 0.4 mm in diameter and 20 mm apart and an automatic device to maintain the level of water in it at a height of 50 mm the vessel being so fixed that its bottom is 300 mm above the horizontal glass base of the apparatus.
 Which is of the same size as the perforated bottom of the vessel.

 NOTE — The size of the vessel should be such as to enable the whole leaching operation to be completed within a reasonable period of time, the fabric being cut into pieces of suitable size (multiples of test pieces) which should then be leached one by one.